 Let me tell you a story, the story of my life

-My life story can be described as a journey towards the state of mind, which would allow me to feel fulfilled and perform at the highest level.
-Let’s see:
+My life story can be described as a journey towards the level of wellbeing, which would allow me to feel fulfilled and create a positive difference in the world.

 I was thinking that if I was accepted by these people then I will feel confident.

 However, the more I was trying to look and behave like them, the worse my internal world felt.
 I felt helpless and hopeless because I didn’t know what the problem was and I didn’t have any idea of how I can get out of it.

 Don’t get me wrong, I was doing great on the outside: A student, I had a loving family, financial security, good friends, great health, etc…

 On the inside, though, I was afraid of people rejecting or making fun of me, which made me feel frustrated and insecure about myself.
 That is why I needed to always look confident, be strong and "in control" of my emotions.
 I also believed that admitting my weaknesses or asking for help wasn't acceptable because people would think less of me.

 Because of all the above, I was walking on eggshells almost all the time.